Home » How much local council coverage is there in your local newspaper? – help crowdsource the answer

 If you’d like to help and need an invite contact Sarah, leave a comment here, or request an invite on Help Me Investigate itself.

-One Response to “How much local council coverage is there in your local newspaper? – help crowdsource the answer”
+1 thought on “How much local council coverage is there in your local newspaper? – help crowdsource the answer

 I wrote my dissertation on this a couple of years ago and found some widely varying practices.
 So for instance in Camden, which has two local papers including one independent one, levels of coverage were high.